Notes to self, 2025

 But unfortunately, the certificate on port 5900 wasn't.
 It still showed the same expired certificate.

-I tried — in vain — to run ipmikvm, but as expected, it failed with the same Retry =10 and Connection failed messages.
+I tried — in vain — to run ipmikvm again, but as expected, it failed with the same Retry =10 and Connection failed messages.

 Updating firmware